git-yulia/HoloTest/README.md

 All of the Jenkins steps are grouped into a Pipeline script named Jenkinsfile.
 (Pipeline is a DSL based on Groovy, I think.)
 This script interacts with the suite of plugins installed on the server.
 Pipelines can be as simple or powerful as the user wants, and can pretty much do anything, which is awesome.

 There is also a build script called JenkinsBuild.cs.

-Jenkins and Unity use this file to build the project - see the Build stage in the Jenkinsfile for more information.
+Jenkins and Unity use this file to build the project - see the 'Build' stage in the Jenkinsfile for more information.

-Note: it looks like you need to pass in the test platform through Jenkins, not through the CS build script (this is not an option for batchmode Unity as far as I can tell).
+Note: it looks like you need to pass in the test platform through Jenkins, and not through the CSharp build script.
+This is not an option for batchmode Unity as far as I can tell.

 ### Assumptions
 - The Jenkinsfile assumes the source code is hosted on GitHub.
 This can be configured in the Checkout stage.